When I was in school I had a love-hate relationship with math.

 Successful leaders understand organizational success involves letting people figure out their own way.
 If you want team members to be energized towards progress they must be empowered to develop their own strategies for attaining the goals and objectives.

 You still hold team members accountable for progress, but you allow them freedom to choose the process of completion.
 In practical terms this could be the hours they choose to work, where they do their work, and often who they include on their individual team.

-Successful leaders understand this principle as it relates to organizational success.
-If you want creative team members to be energized towards progress the leader must allow team members to develop their own systems and strategies for attaining them.
-When you allow people to script the “how” they are more motivated to complete a task.
-Creative people especially need space to create.
+When you allow people to script the “how” they are more motivated to complete the “what”.
+People need space to create.
 They need to have input into the process of completing the vision of the team or organization.